downdrown/vaadin-minicalendar/README.md

 `setDayEnabledProvider()`.
 The method takes a `SerializablePredicate<LoacalDate>` as argument which will be used to evaluate the enabled state of a day when rendering the component.

+> **Warning**
+> The `DayEnabledProvider` may be called quite a few times during the lifetime of a `MiniCalendar`, you should ensure
+> that the backing function **is not an expensive backend operation**, else you could experience some performance issues.

 ```java
 var disabledDays = getDisabledDays();